uniconstructor/demandbaselabs/Optimizely/README.md

 1. Create a new experiment with at least one variation
 2. Under the Options menu, select *Targeting*
   * **Option 1:** Select *Are in any of these segments*
     * A visitor must already be part of a segment when using this option.
-See [Create Optimizely Visitor Segments](https://github.com/demandbaselabs/demandbaselabs/tree/master/Optimizely#create-optimizely-visitor-segments) below for instructions.
+See [Create Optimizely Visitor Segments](https://github.com/demandbaselabs/demandbaselabs/tree/master/Optimizely#create-optimizely-visitor-segments) for instructions.
     * This is the best approach for targeting visitors *after the first page view*, and it will not impact the visitor experience.
+    * When Targeting in this manner, you do not need to specify the experiment ID to activate the experiement.
+For example: `window.optimizely.push(['activate']);`
   * **Option 2:**  Select *Satisfy this custom JavaScript condition*.
     * Place a reference to a Demandbase Segment in the text box.
 For example: `Demandbase.Segments.YourSegmentName`
     * See your Demandbase code for your configured Demandbase Segments.